 How do you make money?

-Mostly from the advertisements we show from Google, Amazon, and Audible.
-If one of our Amazon affiliate products looks like something good - just go ahead and buy it!
-You won't hurt our feelings.
-Seriously.
-That's how we pay the bills because Amazon gives us a percentage as a referral.
+Mostly from the advertisements we show from Google and Amazon.
+If one of our Amazon affiliate products looks like something good - just go ahead and buy it.
+You know you want to.
+I'll help us pay the bills because Amazon gives us a percentage as a referral.
 So go to town.
 It'll help us stay afloat.
 Seriously.

 Who Started This?